Log Book Rules (and the Electronic Logging Devices or ELD Mandate)

-The Federal Motor Carrier Safety Administration regulations require that every truck driver prepare a record of duty status, otherwise called a log book.
-The log book must be in the truck driver’s own handwriting and detail his activities and duty status within each 24-hour period.
+The Federal Motor Carrier Safety Administration regulations have required that every truck driver prepare a record of duty status, otherwise called a log book.

-Employers must maintain supporting documents to verify the log books are true and accurate.
-Some truck drivers are paid by log book documentation and many fleets are maintained by them.
+For years, the FMCSA regulations demanded that a driver’s log book must be in the truck driver’s own handwriting and detail his activities and duty status within each 24-hour period.
+Additionally, employers were ordered to maintain supporting documents to verify that the log books were true and accurate.
+Some truck drivers were paid by log book documentation and many fleets are maintained by them.

 Truck drivers or carriers who lie in their log books, thus violate the hours-of-service rules face serious penalties, including:

 - Truck drivers may be placed out-of-service (shut down) at roadside until the driver has accumulated enough off-duty time to be back in compliance.